 Ajahn Caganando (pronounced Cha-ga-nan-do) was born in New York in 1954.
 After receiving a degree in physics he worked in solar and wind energy research.
-His interest in sustainable communities, solar architecture, and meditation resulted in practical hands-on building work.
-A period of world travel led to practice in several Buddhist monasteries in India and Thailand, after which he worked at the Insight Meditation Society for five years.
-There he met Western monks from the Ajahn Chah lineage, and he went to Wat Pah Nanachat in Thailand in 2002, taking bhikkhu ordination in 2004 with Ajahn Liem as his preceptor.
-Meeting Ajahn Pasanno in Thailand and benefiting from his guidance, he came to Abhayagiri Monastery in 2007.
-In recent years Ajahn Caganando has been living at the Pacific Hermitage, a branch of Abhayagiri in the Pacific Northwest.
-After spending the vassa of 2013 with Ajahn Jayanto in Boston, he returned to live at Temple Forest Monastery in June 2015.
+Interest in meditation and the roots of Buddhism in Asia led to extended practice in several Buddhist monasteries in India and Thailand.
+Living and working at the Insight Meditation Society for five years, he met Western monks from the Ajahn Chah lineage.
+He went to Wat Pah Nanachat in Thailand in 2002, taking bhikkhu ordination in 2004 with Luang Por Liem as his preceptor.
+Meeting Ajahn Pasanno in Thailand and benefiting from his guidance, he joined Abhayagiri Monastery 2007-2010, and helped establish the first branch of Abhayagiri, the Pacific Hermitage 2010-2015.
+After spending the vassa of 2013 with Ajahn Jayanto in Boston, he has been living at Temple Forest Monastery since June 2015.